Usercentrics/flutter-sdk/README.md

 ![Multidex dependency](https://i.ibb.co/m9Y0YKx/multidex-dep.png)

 2. Enable the option in the application build `defaultConfig`.
 It is usually in the same `android/app/build.gradle` file.
-Use a recent stable Kotlin version, for example: `1.5.31`.

 ```groovy
 multiDexEnabled true